8BitGinger/socialEyes/README.md

 </div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **SocialEyes** is an _anti_ Social Media App designed to quickly post thoughts, ideas, or musings for others to view and engage with.
-The point is simple: getting Eyes on your content not You!
-Other users can engage with your posts by liking them 👀 or comment their thoughts and replies 💬.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **SocialEyes** is an _anti_ Social Media App designed to quickly post thoughts, ideas, or musings for others to view, but not engage with.
+The point is simple: getting Eyes or Likes on your thoughts not you.
+Other users can see your posts and save them to their own profile if they like them.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All posts are public, but your name and info are not shown allowing a new layer of anonymity and judgement free sharing allowing you to be as social as you want _or don't want_ to be.
-Get some fresh eyes on your ideas, start a new conversation about a topic that interests you, or debate the finer points of things like pineapple 🍍 on a pizza🍕 all anonymously!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All posts are public, but your name and info are not shown allowing a new layer of anonymity and judgement free sharing allowing you to share without reservation.
+Post away if you have something to share to the masses or just scroll through the feed looking for inspiration, a laugh, or just to kill the time!
+**Lurk in peace.** Explore a diverse feed of anonymous posts at your own pace.
+No pressure to comment, like, or follow just pure observation!

 ---

 <div align="center">

-## Table of Contents
+## Table of Content

 </div>